 My Garden Zone Is

-Purple flowers add a sense of romance and mystery to a garden.
 They're the color of faeries and fantasy, royalty and emotion.
 If your plant bed needs a little magic or an extra touch of wonder, purple blooms may be just the element you're looking for.

 The purple crepe myrtle tree looks like something straight out of a fairy tale.
 These short trees don't usually stand much higher than 4 feet tall, with several thin, sleek trunks extending into large, leafy foliage.
 Crape myrtle trees bloom in the summertime; the leaves fill up with beautiful purple blossoms that, upon close inspection, are composed of tiny violet flowers.
 Myrtles need direct sunlight, and won't bloom appropriately if they are in too much shade; this makes them an ideal centerpiece for any landscaping design.